top of page

 "Lluqu, lluqu" - Two heartbeats to live

-Life must be called upon,
+Life must be evoked,

 the heart must be called twice

-so it can start beating,
+so that it can start beating,

 to give and to receive.

-Today, let’s celebrate as if it were the last time!
+Today we celebrate as if it were the last time!

 It is celebrated with all forms of life...